Friday, August 8, 2008

 Wurlitzer!
 Musikumstrumenten-Museum

-It would be awesome if they had headphones to dial in the number of each instrument to hear it play... just saying it would be very cool.
+It would be amazing if they had headphones to adjust the volume of each instrument and hear it play.
+Just saying, that would be really cool.

 Bauhaus, Berlin